-The treasury management team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget quarterly during the year.
+The Treasury Management team has an active strategy for assessing interest rate exposure that feeds into the setting of the annual budget and which is used to update the budget quarterly during the year.
 This allows any adverse changes to be accommodated.
 The analysis will also advise whether new borrowing taken out is fixed or variable.
-According to this assessment strategy, at 31 March 2012 if interest rates had been 1% higher with all other variables held constant, the financial effect would be:
+According to this assessment strategy, at 31 March 2013 if interest rates had been 1% higher or lower with all other variables held constant, the financial effect for 2013/14 would have been: